microsoft/aitour-build-a-copilot-on-azure-ai/docs/workshop/docs/1-Concepts/01-Introduction/02-RAG-Pattern.md

     !!! info "The user query arrives at our copilot implementation via the endpoint (API)"

     Our deployed Contoso Chat application is exposed as a hosted API endpoint using Azure Container Apps.
-The inoming "user query" has 3 components: the user _question_ (text input), the user's _customer ID_ (text input), and an optional _chat history_ (object array).
+The incoming "user query" has 3 components: the user _question_ (text input), the user's _customer ID_ (text input), and an optional _chat history_ (object array).

     The API server extracts these parameters from the incoming request, and invokes the Contoso Chat application - starting the workflow reflecting this RAG design pattern.